DingweiWangISU/Transformer-Overloading-Evaluation-Tool/README.md

 Run the rest of the code, you will get an Excel file in the output folder called “Transformer_Load_Analysis_Results_pen_level_{Pen_Level_EV} and {Pen_Level_HP}.xlsx” with your specified penetration levels.
 This file contains three sheets.
 The first one is the maximum load per transformer over a year.
 The second one is the count of overloads per transformer over a year.
 The third one is the monthly overload breakdown for each transformer.

+## Installation / Deployment

+This repository contains a few helper scripts for installation/deployment:
+* `mkvenv.sh` will create a python virtual environment with the necessary packages.
+* `run.sh` will launch the web interface for the application.
+* `python3 cli.py` can be used to run the application via the command line (no web interface needed).

+## Additional Documentation

+Refer to the `docs` subfolder for additional documentation on the tool.